gokhanettin/dddqn-tf/README.md

 Popular atari games are Breakout-v0, Pong-v0, SpaceInviders-v0, etc.
 See [gym atari environments][2] for the full list of atari games.

-You can use `tensorboard` to follow the training progress of the above command.
+You can use `tensorboard` to follow the training progress.

 ```
 tensorboard --logdir=/tmp/summaries/catch1